NicholasSynovic/nicholassynovic.github.io/content/summaries/runnemede-an-architecture-for-ubiquitous-high-performance-computing.md

 The author's assumed that, "...
-The power consumed by logic is expected to scale well as feature sizes shrink, but not as well as transistor density, leading to the design of *overprovisioned, energy-limited* systems that contain more hardware than they can operate simultanously".
+The power consumed by logic is expected to scale well as feature sizes shrink, but not as well as transistor density, leading to the design of *over provisioned, energy-limited* systems that contain more hardware than they can operate simultaneously".
 In other words, systems will have more and more *power hungry* hardware that cannot be utilized in its entirety.
 Additionally, they assume that the current trend with DRAM will cause power consumption to decrement over time, but not fast enough.

 #### Correctness